8 Essential Embroidery Supplies (List for Beginners)

 A. Tear-Away Stabilizer

-Tear-away stabilizer is suitable for non-stretchy, stable fabrics such as terry towels, canvas, twill, and more.
+Tear-away stabilizer works best for non-stretchy, stable fabrics such as terry towels, canvas, twill, and more.
+I prefer pre-cut stabilizer sheets for my smaller hoops, and I purchase rolls of tear-away stabilizer for my larger hoops.

 After you stitch on the tear-away stabilizer, you gently rip it off from the back of the fabric.